SnakeOilXY/SnakeOil-XY/Doc/Manual/printing.md

 - In theory, PETG and higher temp-resistant filaments will work.
 - Motor mount and tool head parts might require higher themp-resistant filament.
 - If possible use strong filament for Z axis parts.
-- Gillter or CF filled filaments might make the parts more brite.
+- Gillter or CF filled filaments might make the parts more brittle.

 ## Parts orientation